Please select a partnership to see additional information:

 Where appropriate, parents should be informed and updated on a regular basis.
 They should also, when applicable, be involved in supporting programmes devised to challenge bullying behaviour.

 Ofsted expects schools and other educational settings to record incidents of bullying and show how they have responded to these.
+Ofsted gathers views from parents and children and young people as part of their inspections and if weaknesses are identified these will be flagged up in the Ofsted report.

 All schools and settings providing services for children should have an anti-bullying policy which explains their position around bullying and the proactive and reactive strategies that are in place.